 Inland marine insurance protects your tools, equipment, and inventory on the go and whilst in other locations.
 There are many add-ons, or “endorsements”, when it comes to inland marine.

 - Contractor tools and equipment

 Essentially, all of these endorsements provide different types of coverages for your work and materials.

 Other insurance policies carpenters may consider

 We recommend you consider a few other policies that are a great fit for carpenters.

 - Business property: Protect your tools and other commercial property from things like fire, theft, vandalism, and natural disasters.
 Your tools are your investment, and if you have to replace them without insurance, it’s just money out of your pocket.
-Note: If you store your work tools at your house and something happens to them, your homeowners policy usually only covers up to $500 in business property damages.
+Note: If you store your work tools at your house and something happens to them, your homeowners policy usually only covers up to $500 in business property damage.

 - Business auto: Carpenters are always on the go, traveling from job sites, to hardware stores, and more.
 Business auto insurance protects vehicles owned by your business.

-- Hired & non-owned auto: This policy covers your business should any vehicles that work on behalf of your business get in an accident.
+- Hired & non-owned auto: This policy covers your company should any vehicles that work on behalf of your business get in an accident.
 This pertains to vehicles you hire, borrow, or rent.
 It also includes employees’ personal vehicles while being used for work-related errands.